-This function fits a Bayesian latent variable model by approximating the posterior distributions of the model parameters using various methods, including skew normal, asymmetric Gaussian, marginal Gaussian, or sampling-based approaches.
+This function fits a Bayesian latent variable model by approximating the posterior distributions of the model parameters using various methods, including skew-normal, asymmetric Gaussian, marginal Gaussian, or sampling-based approaches.
 It leverages the lavaan package for model specification and estimation.

 Usage